xxlin-haa/Awise/README.md

 # Awise
 For CS-370.
-I have manually put all code in the main git directory.
+Contributors are Harry Chen, Blake Han, and Zhenke Liu